-This matter came on for hearing on September 2, 2015, on the appeal of the Petitioner Farmers Cooperative ("Cooperative"), from the March 4, 2015 and March 18, 2015 decisions of Respondent Leonard J. Sloup ("Sloup"), Acting Tax Commissioner of the State of Nebraska, denying Cooperative's requests for redetermination of certain sales and use taxes assessed by Respondent, the Nebraska Department of Revenue ("Department").
+This matter came on for hearing on September 2, 2015, on the appeal of the Petitioner Frontier Cooperative Company ("Cooperative"), from the March 18, 2015 and April 2, 2015 decisions of Respondent Leonard J. Sloup ("Sloup"), Acting Tax Commissioner of the State of Nebraska, denying Cooperative's requests for redetermination of certain sales and use taxes assessed by Respondent, the Nebraska Department of Revenue ("Department").
 Attorney Thomas E. Jeffers appeared for Petitioner.
-Assistant Attorney General L. Jay Bartel appeared for Sloup and Department.
+Assistant Attorney General L. Jay Bartel appeared for Respondents, Sloup and Department.
 Petitioner did not request a formal hearing, so no proceedings were conducted by Department and there is no bill of exceptions or hearing transcripts.
-The Court did receive, as part of the record, invoices for the items that Cooperative claims should have been subject to the sales and use tax refund.
+The Court did receive, as part of the record, five volumes containing the invoices for the items that Cooperative claims should have been subject to the sales and use tax refund.
 Arguments were heard, briefs submitted, and the matter was taken under advisement.
-Being fully advised in the premises, the Court now finds and orders as follows:
+Being fully advised in the premises, the Court now finds and orders as follows.